 - No matter what dates you are using, make sure they have no stones inside.
 I’ve come across pitted dates that had one or two stones still inside.
 So double-check each one of them before placing them into the food processor.

 - You can use more peanut butter, if you like.
 Just give the mixture a taste right before transferring it to the brownie pan.
 If you like it more peanut-y, then go ahead.
 The 1/3 cup I used were just enough for me.
 Also note, that if you increase the amount of peanut butter, your peanut butter banana brownies will contain more calories as well as protein.

 - These peanut butter banana brownies are pretty sweet thanks to the dates and ripe banana so I highly recommend slicing them into smaller pieces as you will only need a little to satisfy your sweet tooth.

 - In a food processor, combine the dates, coconut oil and water.
 Process until you get a paste out of it (this should only take seconds, but you might need to stop the processor once or twice and scrape down the mixture from the sides of processor).

 - When done, add cocoa powder, peanut butter, banana and salt.
 Process until smooth and well combined (again, scrape down the sides, if needed).

-- Transfer the mixture into a brownie pan lined with baking parchment, press down and smoothen with spatula.
+- Transfer the mixture into an 8 x 8 inch brownie pan lined with baking parchment, press down and smoothen with spatula.